 Throughout the 205 years since it’s been published, Pride and Prejudice has been a favorite to many.
 Because of this, there have been many editions printed and many adaptations of the novel published and filmed.
 Luckily, the library has many of these adaptations.

 Want to learn more about Pride and Prejudice and Jane Austen?

 The Jane Austen Society of North America has information on Austen's life, her works, and publications written on and about Austen and her works.

-Jane Austen.org has information about the Regency time period, Austen's life, her works, places where she lived and visited, and a list of books for additional research.
+Jane Austen.orgopens a new window has information about the Regency time period, Austen's life, her works, places where she lived and visited, and a list of books for additional research.